-As Chief of the Warehouse Point Fire District, I am grateful to all our members for their dedicated service to the Fire District and the town of East Windsor.
+As Chief of the Warehouse Point Fire District, I am grateful to all our members for their dedicated service to the Fire District and the Town of East Windsor.
 I am also grateful to all members' families the make their service to this community possible.
-I would like to thank the community for their continued support throughout the past years he Broad Brook Library is a Public Library that promotes reading by making is easy to take out books with no library card required.
-In addition, there is no penalty for returning a book later than the due date.
-We are a Non-Profit Corporation with a Board of Trustees.
-We are here for you!
+I would like to thank the community for their continued support throughout the past years.